kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Applications that were already running will continue to run and the allocated devices will remain so.
+Applications that were already running will continue to run.
+But if a pod have to be re-admitted by a kubelet where the feature has been disabled, it will not be able to, since the kubelet will not find a reference to the pod in the `ReservedFor` list.

-For the resource types supported directly, the resource claim controller will not remove the reference in the `ReservedFor` list, meaning the devices will not be deallocated.
-If the workload controller is responsible for removing the reference, deallocation will work as long as the feature isn't also disabled in the controllers.
-If they are, deallocation will not happen in this situation either.
+The feature will also be disabled for in-tree workload controllers, meaning that they will not remove the reference to the pod from the `ReservedFor` list.
+This means the list will never be empty and the resourceclaim controller will never deallocate the claim.

 ###### What happens if we reenable the feature if it was previously rolled back?

 It will take affect again and will impact how the `ReservedFor` field is used during allocation and deallocation.
+Since this scenario allows a ResourceClaim with the `spec.ReservedFor` field to be set and then have the scheduler populate the `ReservedFor` list with pods when the feature is disabled, we will end up in a situation where the `ReservedFor` list can contain both non-pod and pod references.
+We need to make sure all components can handle that.

 ###### Are there any tests for feature enablement/disablement?